omahs/polkaverse/README.md

 # Example dapp on the Subsocial blockchain by [DappForce](https://github.com/dappforce)

 PolkaVerse is a niche social site built on the Subsocial network.
 It focuses on the Polkadot and Kusama ecosystem.
-You can use this this code to help you in the development of your own dapps running on or integrated with Subsocial.
+You can use this code to help you in the development of your own dapps running on or integrated with Subsocial.

 Visit Subsocial's [website](https://subsocial.network) to learn more about the project.